Home ยป Blog ยป Living Math ยป An Abstract Art and Living Math Activity Inspired by Kandinsky

 No matter what type of circles you create, cover the entire paper and use several colors within each circle.

-(You will notice that we were out of card stock and used manilla file folders instead.
+(You will notice we were out of card stock and used manilla file folders instead.
 I don’t recommend that, but sometimes you do what you have to do.)

 Step 2